New World Order (The Falcon and the Winter Soldier): Writing

-The series is set six months after the film Avengers: Endgame (2019), and the episode's title refers to the state of the MCU following the Blip as seen in that film.
-Wilson and Barnes do not appear together in the episode, which explores where each of the characters are separately after Endgame.
-This was Feige's idea, as he said the two characters had always existed within a larger context in the MCU films, and he felt they needed to be introduced to the series' audience as individuals before they could be brought together as a team.
-Spellman explained that in showing the two characters lives after the events of Endgame, they wanted to explore commonalities between the post-Blip MCU and the real world, focusing on smaller details such as Wilson trying to get a loan.
-Spellman revealed that the specifics of that scene were debated "all the way up to the top" at Marvel Studios, to ensure it would resonate with audiences due to the struggle for a Black family to get a bank loan that it depicts.
-He added, "every one of us who is Black in day to day life have those experiences ... how could you ever write [Wilson] going to get a loan without dealing with the reality of what happens when Black people try to get loans?"
+The series is set six months after the film Avengers: Endgame (2019).
+Spellman said the series' characters are dealing with the state of the MCU following the Blip, as seen in that film, which has similarities to the real post-COVID-19 pandemic era.
+Feige described the state of the MCU as a "new world order".
+The episode explores Wilson and Barnes separately, showing their lives after Endgame.
+Feige suggested this approach because he felt the two characters had always existed within the larger context of MCU films and needed to be introduced to the audience as individuals before being brought together as a team in future episodes.

-For Barnes, the episode shows him attempting to make amends for his murderous history as the Winter Soldier.
-This includes befriending Yori, the father of one of his victims, who Spellman intended to personify all of the Winter Soldier's victims.
-Barnes is also shown learning to live in the modern world, such as discussing online dating.
+The creative team wanted to introduce more elements of Wilson's life, including his family, friends, and hometown.
+Though Wilson was originally based in Harlem in Marvel Comics, they decided to base him in Mackie's home of New Orleans to relate the character to Mackie's personal life.
+One of the post-Blip details that the episode explores is when Wilson tries to get a bank loan with his sister, Sarah.
+Actress Adepero Oduye felt the bank scene explored a different facet of the MCU in a realistic and grounded manner.
+Spellman revealed that specifics of the scene were debated "all the way up to the top" at Marvel Studios to ensure it would resonate with audiences due to the struggle for Black people to obtain bank loans that it depicts.
+He added that "every one of us who is Black in day to day life have those experiences ... how could you ever write [Wilson] going to get a loan without dealing with the reality of what happens when Black people try to get loans?"
+For Barnes, the episode shows him attempting to make amends for his violent actions as the Winter Soldier.
+He befriends Yori, the father of one of his victims, who Spellman intended to represent all of the Winter Soldier's victims.
+Barnes is shown having "some level of normalcy", including discussing online dating, but feels that he does not belong to any era.